rudisimo/aws-reinvent-2017/README.md

 # AWS re:Invent 2017

 This repository holds my notes and any other relevant material for AWS re:Invent 2017.
 Head over to the [notes/](notes) directory for my notes.
-Any related codebase can be found under [code/](code).

 ## Talks